1971 Pacific hurricane season: Hurricane Bridget

 A tropical disturbance near El Salvador remained unorganized until June 12.
 The area of convection started to drift west-northwestward and strengthened into Tropical Depression Two-E. On June 15, the Tropical Depression further intensified into Tropical storm status and was named Bridget, the second tropical storm of the season.
 Tropical Storm Bridget moved across the Gulf of Tehuantepec which was favorable for Development.
 On June 16, Bridget continued intensifying and satellite imagery and ship report data confirmed that Bridget had strengthened into a hurricane.
 Hurricane Bridget continued moving west-northwest along the west coast of Mexico and came within 35 to 45 mi of Acapulco on June 17.
 Bridget later made landfall as a Tropical Storm about 100 mi southeast of Manzanillo, Mexico.
 However, the Tropical Depression Re-entered open waters and dissipated on June 20.

-Bridget was the worst hurricane to hit Acapulco in over 25 years; the last strong hurricane to impact Acapulco to a greater extent was the 1943 Mazatlan Hurricane, which made landfall as a Category 3 hurricane and caused $56 million (1971 USD; $ USD) in damage.
+Bridget was the worst hurricane to hit Acapulco in over 25 years.
 Hurricane Bridget's storm surge caused flooding in the bay and damaged waterfront and beach facilities.
 Rough weather and violent seas also sank 20 boats plus a flagship of the Mexican Navy.